Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 11. Puli

-The exceptionally intelligent Pulis breed, which was developed for herding, is a great security dog.
+The brilliant Pulis breed, which was developed for herding, is a great security dog.

-They bark to warn their owners of anything strange since they are constantly on watch.
+They bark to warn their owners of anything unusual, as they are constantly on alert.

-They are wonderful complements to busy households since they like jogging, hiking, and other outdoor activities.
+They are excellent complements to busy households, as they enjoy jogging, hiking, and other outdoor activities.

-The Puli is a small-medium breed of Hungarian herding and livestock guarding dog known for its long, corded coat.
+The Puli is a small to medium-sized breed of Hungarian herding and livestock guarding dog, known for its long, corded coat.
 The tight curls of the coat appear similar to dreadlocks.
 A similar-looking, but much larger breed – also Hungarian – is the Komondor.

 - Height: 19 to 22 inches